Eloquent people seem to travel lots. Or maybe travel breeds eloquence. What do you think?

 Of markets, pizza joints and home teams

 There’s no shoddy Internet or dishes to wash.
 There’s a hike to take and directions to ignore.
-There’s a local grocery store and pizza joints and a home team you know nothing about.
+There are a local grocery store and pizza joints and a home team you know nothing about.
 The preset buttons on your car radio don’t mean a damn here.

 I’ll be a traveler, though.
 Not a world traveler.